Ademola Olugebefola: Fine arts

 Olugebefola joined the Twentieth-Century Creators group in 1964; and was a founder of Weusi Artist Collective in 1965 and subsequently the Weusi Gallery in New York City.
 These three organizations supported African-American artists, made work for a Black audience, and their work often featured pan-African aesthetics, themes and symbols.
 He later co-founded of the Dwyer Cultural Center in Harlem, New York City.

-Olugebefola took part in the exhibitions Seeing Jazz: Artists and Writers on Jazz (1997) at the Smithsonian Institution, Washington, D.C.; Black Art-Ancestral Legacy: The African Impulse in African-American Art (1989–1990) at the Dallas Museum of Art in Dallas, Texas; and When The Spirit Moves: African American Art Inspired by Dance (2000–2001) at the Spelman College Museum of Fine Art in Atlanta, and Anacostia Community Museum in Washington D.C..
+Olugebefola took part in the exhibitions Seeing Jazz: Artists and Writers on Jazz (1997) at the Smithsonian Institution, Washington, D.C.; Black Art-Ancestral Legacy: The African Impulse in African-American Art (1989–1990) at the Dallas Museum of Art in Dallas, Texas; When The Spirit Moves: African American Art Inspired by Dance (2000–2001) at the Spelman College Museum of Fine Art in Atlanta, and Anacostia Community Museum in Washington D.C.; and the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.

 Olugebefola's work can be found in museum collections, including the Studio Museum in Harlem; and his papers are in the archives at Schomburg Center for Research in Black Culture.